Windsor University: On a Path to Carbon Neutrality

 SOLUTION

-PATH TO NET ZERO – RESPIRA PRO BIOFILTER LIVING WALL
+PATH TO NET ZERO – RESPIRA BIOFILTER LIVING WALL

 Placed in both the Centre for Engineering Innovation (CEI) and the Medical building, these walls will naturally purify a combined 20,000 CFM (Cubic Feet per Minute) of air, significantly improving indoor air quality.